BartRuSec/xmind2smmx/README.md

     - Notes
     - Links
     - Grouping
 - Tested on XMind version 24.01 and SimpleMind Pro 2.4.0.
-Other versions are not tested and thus not supprted however might works (be careful and backup your files).
+Other versions are not tested and thus not supported however might works (be careful and backup your files).

 ### Not supported
 - Topics positions (currently smmx output is in  horisontal layout)